schamberg97/restana-express/README.md

 #### Dependency tables

-Please take note that this tables show as an indication possible.
+Please take note that these tables serve as an indication only.
 It is highly possible some mistakes could have been made, especially with Dependents column

 ##### Res properties